We are planning for a class that we hope will offer both an in-person and online option…

-Ground school is a great way for anyone who has an interest in flying to learn more, but at a cost less than a typical flight lesson.
+Ground school is a great way for anyone who has an interest in flying to learn more, but at a cost of a typical single flight lesson.
 It’s also great for pilots who feel rusty to get a refresher.
 The class covers most of the material necessary to pass the FAA’s private pilot airplane knowledge test.

 If you would like to enroll or have questions, please contact the instructor directly.